hosseinpourziyaie/MW2_SCRIPTS/MapCalloutsHUD/README.md

  in clients like ultramod those have scriptAutoInitialize system you can install this script simply by copying it in "\ultramod\scripts" folder to install it easily

-Note: so far in this version i have only recorded callout data for maps mp_crash and mp_rust
+Note: so far in this version i have only recorded callout data for maps mp_crash and mp_rust.
-     you can record locations using developer tool i havev included in this repository
+     you can record locations using developer tool i have included in this repository

 please consider giving credits to author if you planning to use this script